Complexity of Bilevel Linear Programming with a Single Upper-Level Variable: Complexity of Local Search

 where $ \mathcal{B}_{\epsilon}(\bar{x}_1, \bar{x}_2) = \{ (x_1, x_2) : \| (x_1, x_2) - (\bar{x}_1, \bar{x}_2) \|_{\infty} \le \epsilon \}. $ The following result holds. \begin{theorem} There exists a polynomial-time algorithm that finds a locally optimal solution to a rational instance of~\eqref{eq:NotationBLP}. \end{theorem}

-See Appendix~\ref{sec:ProofOfTheoremComplexityOfLocalSearch} for the proof.
+See \IPCO{the full version of the paper~\cite{sugishita2025complexitybilevellinearprogramming}}{Appendix~\ref{sec:ProofOfTheoremComplexityOfLocalSearch}} for the proof.
 We show that if there is a local optimal solution, there is a rational one of polynomial size.
 Thus, we apply a binary search on the upper-level variable $x_2$ to find a local optimal solution.
-This result contrasts with a well-known result by Vicente \EtAl{}~\cite{vicente1994descent}, which shows that verifying local optimality is \ClassNP{}-hard in the general case.
+This result contrasts with a well-known result by Vicente \EtAl{}~\cite{vicente1994descent}, which shows that recognizing local optimality is \ClassNP{}-hard in the general case.
 Thus, Theorem~\ref{theorem:ComplexityOfLocalSearch} suggests a fundamental difference between general bilevel LPs and \BLPWithSingleUpperLevelVariable{}.

 \begin{credits}

 This study was funded by the FRQ-IVADO Research Chair in Data Science for Combinatorial Game Theory.